-Unlike other larger insurance companies like United Healthcare or Cigna, Blue Cross Blue Shield (BCBS) is a federation of insurance companies rather than one single entity.
+Unlike other larger insurance companies like United Healthcare or Cigna, the Blue Card Program (BCBS) is a federation of insurance companies rather than one single entity.
 Collectively over 100 million people are covered under Blue Cross Blue Shield plans, more than any single insurance company.

 Due to the structure of the federation, Blue Cross Blue Shield plans are typically localized to a state.
 In Oregon, Regence Blue Cross Blue Shield of Oregon is the local insurance whereas in in parts of Pennsylvania it is Highmark Blue Cross Blue Shield or Premera Blue Cross Blue Shield in Alaska.
 There are even states that have multiple BCBS plans with different networks!
 Due to this structure, the individual health plan will typically have their own network of participating providers listed within their locality.

 To sort out this mess without having worry about any of it, reach out to learn more about our mental health billing service.
 We solve your insurance billing nightmare!